kalpP/Vacation_Scheduler/README.md

 	channels:history
 	chat:write
 	commands
 6.)
-Create a '.env' file in the same directory as the ngrok.exe file and the slack_bot.py 7.)
+Create a '.env' file in the same directory as the file 'slack_bot.py' 7.)
 In the same section, you will find a 'Bot User OAuth Access Token'.
 Copy and paste that into a '.env' file:
 	SLACK_TOKEN = <your token>
 8.)
 Go to 'Basic Information' under 'Settings', click show next to the 'Signing Secret'.
 Copy and paste this into the '.env' file: